SimonVanEndern/location-server/README.md

 # Aggregation server
 This is a lightwight node.js server for working with an [Android App](https://github.com/SimonVanEndern/location-app) that collects location and movement data.
 The data is aggregated by the server in a decentralized manner and stored publicly available.
+The corresponding [Research Project](https://github.com/SimonVanEndern/tum-thesis-latex) explains the functionality in more detail.

 ## Getting Started
-Run a mongoDB instance locally (via "service mongod start") Then run "npm install"
+Run a mongoDB instance locally (via "service mongod start").
+Then run "npm install".
-Then run "npm start"
+Then run "npm start".
-This will start the server on port 8888 of your local machine
+This will start the server on port 8888 of your local machine.

 ### Prerequisites
 You have to have node.js and mongoDB installed.

 ## Running the tests
-All tests can be run via "npm test"
+All tests can be run via "npm test".

 ###
 The tests are integration tests written against the API exposed by the Webserver.
 All background functionality is automatically tested with those tests.

 ## Deployment
-For deploying the server on a live system, one has to replace the IP address of the globally available MongoDB instance in the first line of [repository.js](repository.js)
+For deploying the server on a live system, one has to replace the IP address of the globally available MongoDB instance in the first line of all files in the [model folder](/model).

 ## Built with